Diocletianic Persecution: Africa

 While the persecution under Constantius was relatively light, there is no doubt about the force of the persecution in Maximian's domain.
 Its effects are recorded at Rome, Sicily, Spain, and in Africa—indeed, Maximian encouraged particularly strict enforcement of the edict in Africa.
 Africa's political elite were insistent that the persecution be fulfilled, and Africa's Christians, especially in Numidia, were equally insistent on resisting them.
 For the Numidians, to hand over scriptures was an act of terrible apostasy.
 Africa had long been home to the Church of the Martyrs—in Africa, martyrs held more religious authority than the clergy—and harbored a particularly intransigent, fanatical, and legalistic variety of Christianity.
 It was Africa that gave the West most of its martyrdoms.

 Africa had produced martyrs even in the years immediately prior to the Great Persecution.
 In 298, Maximilian, a soldier in Tebessa, had been tried for refusing to follow military discipline; in Mauretania in 298, the soldier Marcellus refused his army bonus and took off his uniform in public.
 Once persecutions began, public authorities were eager to assert their authority.
-Anullinus, proconsul of Africa, expanded on the edict, deciding that in addition to the destruction of the Christians' scriptures and churches the government should compel Christians to sacrifice to the gods.
+Anullinus, proconsul of Africa, expanded on the edict by deciding that in addition to the destruction of the Christians' scriptures and churches, the government should compel Christians to sacrifice to the gods.
 Governor Valerius Florus enforced the same policy in Numidia during the summer or autumn of 303, when he called for "days of incense burning"; Christians would sacrifice or they would lose their lives.
 In addition to those already listed, African martyrs also include Saturninus and the Martyrs of Abitinae, another group martyred on February 12, 304 in Carthage, and the martyrs of Milevis (Mila, Algeria).

 The persecution in Africa encouraged the development of Donatism, a schismatic movement that forbade any compromise with Roman government or traditor bishops (those who had handed scriptures over to secular authorities).
 One of the key moments in the break with the mainline Church occurred in Carthage in 304.
 The Christians from Abitinae had been brought to the city and imprisoned.
 Friends and relatives of the prisoners came to visit but encountered resistance from a local mob.
 The group was harassed, beaten, and whipped; the food they had brought for their imprisoned friends was scattered on the ground.
 The mob had been sent by Mensurius, the bishop of the city, and Caecilian, his deacon, for reasons that remain obscure.
 In 311, Caecilian was elected bishop of Carthage.
 His opponents charged that his traditio made him unworthy of the office and declared itself for another candidate, Majorinus.
 Many others in Africa, including the Abitinians, also supported Majorinus against Caecilian.
 Majorinus's successor Donatus would give the dissident movement its name.
 By the time Constantine took over the province, the African Church was deeply divided.
 The Donatists would not be reconciled to the Catholic Church until after 411.